ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 ...
 ```

 ## Reproduction of Complete Evaluation Results

-Please be aware that the reproduction of the complete evaluation results can take some time due to the calculation of the baselines.
+Please be aware that the reproduction of the complete evaluation results can take some time.
-On our system (Tesla V100S, 32GB VRAM, 256GB RAM, 112 CPUs á 2.7Ghz), the execution takes approximately:
+On our system (Tesla V100S, 32GB VRAM, 256GB RAM, 112 CPUs a 2.7Ghz), the execution takes approximately:

 * CodeBERT: 4h
 * FTLR: 20 min
 * TAROT: 10 min
 * TransArC: 7 min

 Everything was tested on Linux.

 ### Hardware Requirements
 We recommend the execution on a server with at least:

 * 1 GPU with CUDA 12.2 (for CodeBERT)
 * 16 GB RAM